 The Cairn Terrier’s head is broad compared to the rest of its body.

-Cairn Terriers have pointed, erect ears that sit far apart.
+They’re known for having pointed, erect ears that sit far apart.
 The Cairn’s legs are short, but their bodies are sturdy and well-formed.
-The hindquarters are strong, the ribs are deep, and the back is level.
-A Cairn’s fluffy tail always stands high.
+The hindquarters are strong, the ribs are deep, and the back is level with a fluffy tail always standing high.

 Interestingly, their front paws are larger and more thickly padded than their hind paws.

 Adult Cairn Terriers are only 9-10 inches tall, 15 inches long, and weigh a mere 13-14 pounds.